UPCOMING CLASSES IN 2026:

 Six-Week Sitcom Pilot Writing Class — $450

 Write your own original sitcom pilot from concept to completion.
 Six two-hour live sessions, individualized feedback, and a one-on-one 30-minute meeting at the end to discuss your draft.
 Includes personal feedback throughout.
+LIMITED TO 10 STUDENTS.

 Upgrade Option: Add written notes on your finished pilot for +$175.